willybrauner/interpol/README.md

 on... mesh, dom element or anything else, for ~=3kB!

 > [!IMPORTANT]
-> Interpol still is in early development, the API can change until the first major release.
+> Interpol still is in development, the API can change until the first major release.

 > [!NOTE]
-> For an in-depth discovery of the library, check out my [Interpol blog post](https://willybrauner.com/journal/interpol)
+> For an in-depth discovery of the library, check out this [Interpol blog post](https://willybrauner.com/journal/interpol).

 ## Summary